 The Glendale Grange had several women masters and state officers.
 Many women were members for 25 years or longer.
 In 1974 the old grange building was sold and plans for a new facility begun.
 The Glendale Grange is no longer active.

 |The Grandview Grange, E. Orchard Ave., c.1939.|

 In the Littleton area the Breene Avenue Grange was formed on June 8, 1906 by a group of new members gathered at the Cherry Hills School.
-This name was not very popular, and was later changed to the Rocky Mountain Grange.
+This name was later changed to the Rocky Mountain Grange.
 That name also was not popular and the Grange lost many members.
 It was reorganized in 1914 with the name Grandview Grange and J.W.
 Long became Master.
 Long also served as the Arapahoe County Commissioner.
 From this time on the Grange became an important part of the lives of the members.
 The Grange was able to buy large quantities of products such as flour and coal, passing on the savings to the members.
 In 1916 the Grandview Grange meetings were moved to the old Curtis School, located near the intersection of Orchard Road and University Boulevard.
 They continued to utilize this school for their meetings after the new school was built.